fcrozatier/choco-ui/src/docs/blocks/chocobase/+chocobase.md

 This is the main class most building blocks and headless classes inherits from.
 It sets the stage for the `choco` action by enforcing a simple contract with just attributes and actions, as well as two additional methods for extending these.

+The constructor accepts an optional record of HTML attributes and a type parameter allows to constrain the class to be used on specific HTML tags.

 ---

 ## Example

-The constructor accepts an optional record of HTML attributes and you can restrict where the class will be used with a type parameter specifying the underlying HTML element tag.

 The `ChocoBase` class defines two methods, `extendAttributes` and `extendActions` which allow to specialize the attributes and behavior of the class at any point in the future.
 This is useful for creating specialized building blocks or headless classes.